 Storefront Improvement Program

 Eligible Improvements: These include the repair, replacement or new applications of awnings, windows, doors, lighting, paint, landscaping, tile or other decorative material and signs.
-The removal of security bars and code compliance for signage violations are also ineligible for the rebate.
+The removal of security bars and code compliance for signage violations are also eligible for the rebate.

 The design parameters include:

-- Limiting additional signage by incorporating it into the building's design; and the
+- Limiting additional signage by incorporating it into the building's design; and

 - Using of suitable landscaping that will aid in the preservation of community scale and character.